estherferreira/presentList/README.md

-A attendance list made with the React framework.
+A attendance list made with React.